ACRMGroup/SAAP3/README.md

 ------------
 1. Ensure you have the following packages installed system wide:
 - R
+- perl (with LWP and the LWP::Protocol::https plugin)

+You can do this by running `./preinstall.sh`

 2. Ensure you have a mirror of the PDB installed; you can use `ftpmirror` from http://github.com/AndrewCRMartin/bioscripts for this